 In 1975, the Corps' formally designated a trail area on the west side of the reservoir permitting use of trail bikes and snowmobiles only.
 Other three and four wheeled all terrain vehicles are prohibited from designated area and other off road areas of the reservoir.
 Trail-bike visitation usage is very high on weekends.

-Thomaston Dam has designated trails for two wheeled trail bikes, open May 1 through October 14 CONDITIONS PERMITTING.
+Thomaston Dam has designated trails for two wheeled trail bikes and they are open late May to mid-Sept.
+Trails are weather conditional.
+Plan your trip by calling 860-283-5540, or by checking our Facebook page.
 Three and four wheel vehicles are not permitted.
 A cooperative agreement for trail management has been in place since 1979 with the Pathfinders Motorcycle Club.
 State registration is required and safety equipment is encouraged.
 Two small lots are available for parking at the end of the Dam.
 Please be considerate of others while parking.

 Water Level and Trail Bike Open/Closure Information